wertkus/wertkus/README.md

-"At the end of the day, the goals are simple: safety and. security."
+"At the end of the day, the goals are simple: safety and security."
 Jodi Rell